COVID-19 Prevention and Protection

 - Wash your hands often with soap and water for at least 20 seconds.

-- If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol if hands are not visibly soiled.
+- If soap and water are not readily available and hands are not visibly soiled, use an alcohol-based hand sanitizer that contains at least 60% alcohol if hands are not visibly soiled.

-Emotional health is as important as physical health.
-Here are some positive steps you can take to support yours and your loved ones’ emotional health:
+Emotional health can be as important as physical health.
+Here are some positive steps you can take to support your or a loved ones' emotional health:

-- Move your body/exercise, eat healthy, and get enough sleep
+- Move your body/exercise, eat healthy foods, and get enough sleep

 - Check-in with your friends, co-workers, and family